 Highlights: Gentle, Protective, Confident

-Though they were once considered rare outside of Russia, they have been gaining popularity within Europe.
-Also, they’ve managed to make it to the United States too.
+Though they were once considered rare outside of Russia, they have been slowly gaining popularity in and around Europe.
+Even today, Moscow Watchdogs aren’t the easiest Russian dog to find.
+And despite making it to America, they’re not very prevalent.

 Moscow Watchdog Temperament

 The Moscow Watchdog has a similar temperament to that of the Saint Bernard.
-In other words, they’re loving gentle giants as well!
+In other words, they’re loving gentle giants that have high tolerance and patience.
+But, they need to be socialized early on.
+They’ll get along great with people and dogs only if properly trained.

-As with most guard dogs, the Moscow Watchdog has strong protective instincts.
-They’re quite confident dogs when the situation calls for it, such as their family being threatened.
+As with most guard and watchdogs, the Moscow Watchdog has strong protective instincts.
+They are great dogs for those that need an extra eye watching their kids.
+And when the situation calls for it, such as their family being threatened, they’ll have your back.

 To raise an excellent family dog, you’ll need to establish dominance early with this huge canine.
-With that said, they’re not recommended for most owners.
+I can’t stress how important this is, as all big dogs that can hurt people.
+That being said, they’re not the best for most first-time owners.

 11. Moscow Water Dog